 A little more background

 The Powerball is part of the Multi-State Lottery Association (MSLA) which is a non-profit, government owned association, operated by an agreement with various U.S lotteries.
 The MUSL was formed by seven American lotteries in 1987, launching its first game in 1987.
-The money retained by the MSLA is used by state legislature towards charity funds for positive causes, and the Powerball lottery has donated nearly $882 million itself since 2002.
+The money retained by the MSLA is used by state legislature towards charity funds for positive causes.

-The Powerball is able to boast the biggest ever jackpot giveaway of $590 million for a single ticket holder.
+The Powerball is able to boast one of the biggest jackpot giveaways of $590 million for a single ticket holder.
 To put that into context, that amount is what the 20 poorest countries in the world combined spend annually on health and education.